Twickenham Cricket Club: 1st XI

 Since 2007, Twickenham's premier side has competed in the Middlesex County Cricket League (MCCL), winning promotion from Division 3 in their inaugural season under the captaincy of Jon Varney.
-Promotion from Division 2 to the MCCL Premier Division followed in 2009 thanks in part to a successful season by Ts ex Colt James Munting who took 5 wickets on 6 occasions, a standing club record.
-New captain, The powerful top order batsman Carlos Nunes was also influential with the bat.
-In a dramatic final game of the 2009 season the Twickenham tail were guided from a seemingly impossible position by the experienced John Paul Cronje, to achieve the necessary draw against promotion rivals, Southgate CC, to pip them to promotion.
+Promotion from Division 2 to the MCCL Premier Division followed in 2009 thanks in part to a successful season by ex TCC junior, James Munting.
+He took 5 wickets on 6 occasions, a standing club record.
+New captain, powerful top order batsman Carlos Nunes was also very influential.
+In a dramatic final game of the 2009 season the Twickenham tail were guided from a seemingly impossible position by the experienced John-Pierre Cronje, to achieve the necessary draw against promotion rivals, Southgate CC, to pip them to promotion.
 The dramatic achievement was immortalised by the opposition's light hearted, comical depiction of how Adolf Hitler may have interpreted the result, on YouTube.

 Twickenham found Premier league cricket challenging, lasting just 2 seasons before they were relegated in 2011.
-The acquisition of Indian Left Arm spinner Parminder Singh in 2012 proved decisive as well as bringing on internal talent as he returned Twickenham CC best bowling figures of 18-8 early on in a season which saw him finish with a bowling average of just 10 runs per wicket taken.
+The acquisition of Indian Left Arm spinner Parminder Singh in 2012 proved decisive as well as bringing on internal talent as he returned Twickenham CC best bowling figures of 8-18 early on in a season which saw him finish with a bowling average of just 10 runs per wicket taken.
 Promotion was secured with just 1 defeat all season and 12 victories (2 draws and 3 abandonments due to inclement weather).
 Singh continued leading the Twickenham attack and the records continued to be broken.
 In the 2013 season Twickenham finished mid table in the Premiership, thanks in no small part to Singh's record breaking June when he took 18 wickets, the most by any Twickenham bowler in one month.
 In 2014 Singh took a club record 52 wickets in a season which saw Twickenham finish runners up only to Teddington in the club's highest ever league position.

+The Ts have remained in the Premier League since then and in 2023 managed to win their first ever senior Middlesex-wide trophy; the Middlesex T20.
+They beat Indian Gymkhana and Teddington on the way to a finals' day at Ealing CC on 16 July 2023.
+Neville Talbot, Pat Dixon, Mayank Malhotra and Gus McKenzie were at the centre of Twickenham's narrow victory against Ealing in the semi-final.
+The final against Harrow St Mary's was a rather more straightforward affair, Twickenham getting home with 10 balls and six wickets to spare.
+Adam Mather (2–19) and Malhotra again (2–17) were at the centre of the Ts' bowling efforts, with Dixon (30), Malhotra (29) and Preet Patel (22no) leading the way with the bat.